runewlarsen/runewlarsen.github.io/_pages/about.md

 I hold a PhD in Political Science, an MRes in Political Science, and an MSc in Comparative Politics from the LSE and a BA in Journalism from the Danish School of Media and Journalism.
 Before becoming an academic, I worked as a foreign correspondent in London (for the Danish business daily Dagbladet Børsen) and in Bangkok.

+This website is under construction - please check back again soon.

+...

+...

+...